iarxm/csim-man/index.md

 ### Briefing

-These principles of training are written for all levels of skill The density of detail will address all possible needs, therefore each athlete can address elements which are a priority to them.
+These principles of training are written for all levels of skill.
+The density of detail will address all possible needs, therefore each athlete can address elements which are a priority to them.

-The simulator app to be used currently exists as a google spreadsheet and will be shared ahead of each games training.
+The construct scoring and draw app to be used currently exists as a google spreadsheet
+    and will be shared ahead of each games constructing.

 The following suggestions will aid as first steps towards success.
-Attention toward them will lead to long term rewards in The Surf Games.
+Consistent attention toward them will lead to results within the construct, and as such, in long term rewards at The Surf Games.

 ### Comprehension

 The following will provide an ability for situational awareness during training:

-- Understand how to navigate the simulator app to be able to locate information about heats, scores and schedules.
+- Understand how to navigate The Construct scoring app to be able to locate information about heats, scores and schedules.
-- Understand how to navigate the book of simulation principles to quickly find reference to elements used in training briefings such at the Olympic Values section.
+- Understand how to navigate the book of construct principles to quickly find reference to elements used in training briefings such at the The Games Values section.
 - Thorough understanding of the draw, sequence and timing of heats.
 - Comprehend principles of simulation training.
 - Comprehend what it means to be an athlete with an understanding that taking on the identity of such is to imply oneself towards the ideal values of an athlete.